connectivecpp/chops-net-ip/test/test_data_blaster/README.md

 Each DSR instance can start multiple TCP connectors and multiple TCP acceptors as provided via the command line arguments.

 If the DSR instance is configured to send messages (send count > 0), messages are sent when a connection is made.
 For TCP connectors this is when the connect succeeds.
 For acceptors it is when each incoming connection is made.
-Each connection will send out the full set of test messages.
+Each connection will send out the full set of test messages with a delay between each message (the delay can be 0 for full message blasting).

+If the "reply" command line parameter is set, an incoming message is reflected back to the sender.

 Degenerate configurations are possible, with infinite message loops or where connection and shutdown timing is not clear.
 No special coding is in the T-DB to protect for bad configurations.